 The fact that your peas are doing most most of their “growing up” in the heat, means that your plants are NOT going to be as productive in the fall.
 Expect to harvest 1/2 of what you would get in the spring time.
 Be sure you are willing to sacrifice the space for less production.
 But I often find peas are a great addition to fill up the little empty spots that normally show up in are garden as the summer progresses.

 I can hear some of you out there grumbling at me!
 I realize that not everyone has the hot, dry, short falls that we have.
 Many of you have wonderful long cool falls.
 If you are blessed to be in an area like that, then you may very well find that your fall pea production is just as good as your spring (or even better).
 But many of us will struggle with a fall crop, so be sure the space wouldn’t be better used planted with something else.

 Also keep in mind that in the spring, peas are pretty frost and cold tolerant.
 But this is when the plants are young.
-This is why you can get away with planting peas so early in the fall.
+This is why you can get away with planting peas so early in the spring.
 But as the plants mature, flower and start to set peas they become less tolerant to frost.
 So be prepared to offer them some protection from the frost.
 This protection will come in the form of a heavy fabric row cover that you can throw over them in the evening and remove during the day.
 Or even better you could put up a simple hoop house with some PVC and a little plastic (learn more here).

 You are in a race against time (and fading sunlight).
 So if you want to be growing peas in the fall be sure to get them in by the planting date you calculated using the formula above.
 You want your crop to mature before your day length drops much below 11:30 hours a day, for our latitude that happens roughly the 10th of October.
 The later in the year you get, the less likely your crop will mature.